jaard/xcroco/README.md

 ```

 If you dont have [ssh keys](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account) set up, you may be asked to enter your GitHub password.
 After cloning the repository, check that `which pip` points to your Conda environment.
-If that is not already the case, first activate the desired environment with `source ~/miniconda3/bin/activate your-conda-environment`.
+If this is not already the case, activate the desired environment with `source ~/miniconda3/bin/activate your-conda-environment`.
 Now you can install xcroco from source using

 ```
 pip install -e .